santisbon/reference/src/rpi.md

 # Check if MicroK8s is intalled and running with the addons enabled
 microk8s status --wait-ready
 microk8s kubectl cluster-info
-# on first boot, the etcd-operator-mayastor pod may be stuck in CrashLoopBackOff state until you reboot
+# On first boot, the etcd-operator-mayastor pod
+# may be stuck in CrashLoopBackOff state until you reboot
 microk8s kubectl get pod -n mayastor microk8s kubectl get diskpool -n mayastor